Martin Escardo, 24th November 2025.

 formalized below).

-Anders Kock [2] proved that any algebra is bounded-complete (every
+Anders Kock [2] proved that any algebra in the category of sets is

 element, namely ⊥, it is a sup-lattice, and, in particular, directed